Who We Are

 How We Help

 Rocketry Works starts with education.
-Through our own instructional video series, plus resources developed by NASA, the National Association of Rocketry (NAR) and other rocketry associations, we provide By bringing together decades of experience flying model rockets to train community leaders in how to get started running safe, exciting, and educational model rocketry programs.
+Through our own instructional video series, plus resources developed by NASA, the National Association of Rocketry (NAR) and other rocketry associations, we provide a foundation you can use to lead safe, fun, and educational model rocketry classes in your community.
 We include lessons in background theory, as well as practical how-to lessons of what works in the field.
 Training topics include:

 How It All Started